youngmp/applications_park/info/readme.md

 ## Application process for pure math

-Please see [Applying for academic jobs in North America for graduate students](https://www.math.uwo.ca/faculty/kapulkin/notes/academic-jobs-Western-September-2018.pdf) written by Chris Kapulkin
+Please see the presentation written by Chris Kapulkin (at Wester University) [here](https://www.math.uwo.ca/faculty/kapulkin/notes/academic-jobs-Western-September-2018.pdf).
+It is well worth your time to read.

 ## Application process for applied math